unixpickle/polish/README.md

 $ polish example/50_rpp.png example/denoised_deep.png
 ```

-Here is the denoised version of the 50 rpp image:

 ![Denoised 50 rpp](example/denoised_deep.png)

 This denoising took place using only RGB values from the original image.
 We could also use albedo maps and incidence angles, which are auxiliary channels looking like this: